 Each area and suburb of Abu Dhabi has its own unique qualities and there are plenty of options for expats looking for accommodation in the emirate.

 Expats moving to Abu Dhabi will certainly want to learn a little about each part of the city before securing property.
-Starting with the city centre, the areas and suburbs guide below works its way out to the mainland.
+Below we've listed some of the areas that are popular with expats.

 Downtown Abu Dhabi

-Expats who crave the frenetic energy of city life will find themselves in the perfect place; every imaginable amenity is within reach and there are countless opportunities to socialise, entertain and dine out.
+Expats who crave the frenetic energy of city life will find that downtown is just the ticket; every imaginable amenity is within reach and there are countless opportunities to socialise, entertain and dine out.

-Furthermore, there are good school and healthcare options in this part of the city.
+There are also good school and healthcare options in this part of the city.
 However, residents will have to sacrifice space and learn to deal with the congestion caused by crowds and traffic, especially on weekends.

 Al Zahiyah and Al Markaziyah